Try it free

 Improved Host Coverage view in Discovery & Coverage app

-We have updated the design of the Discovery & Coverage Discovery & Coverage Host Coverage page to improve the user experience, and added information on classic and new connections to help with upgrade.
+We’ve updated the design of the Discovery & Coverage Discovery & Coverage > Host Coverage page to improve the user experience, and added information on classic and new connections to help with upgrading.
+Additionally, discovered hosts now come from new cloud connections for AWS and Azure.

 Platform